The Conversation Product Marketing Keeps Avoiding

 Why PMM Avoids Them and What That Costs

-Fisher’s point about this kind of avoidance is worth sitting with: when you avoid a hard conversation, you don’t avoid the outcome.
+Fisher's point about avoidance is worth sitting with: when you avoid a hard conversation, you don't avoid the outcome.
 You just lose the chance to shape it.
-The product VP still forms a view of PMM’s strategic credibility based on every interaction that has happened, including the ones where PMM deferred when it should have pushed.
-The sales leader still draws conclusions about whether PMM’s frameworks are worth following.
-The conversation happens in their heads, without PMM’s input, and the verdict is rarely favorable.
+The product VP still forms a view of PMM's strategic credibility based on every interaction that has happened, including the ones where PMM deferred when it should have pushed.
+The sales leader still draws conclusions about whether PMM's frameworks are worth following.
+The conversation happens in their heads, without PMM's input, and the verdict is rarely favorable.

-This is the core argument behind Customer Zero: PMM’s first customer is internal.
-The sales team, the product team, the leadership team all need to believe in the story before the market can.
-But belief isn’t produced by exposure to good content.
-It’s produced by the experience of being genuinely heard and directly engaged.
-That’s a conversation, not a broadcast.
+This is the core argument behind Customer Zero: PMM's first customer is internal.
+The sales team, the product team, and the leadership team all need to believe in the story before the market can.
+But belief isn't produced by exposure to good content.
+It's produced by the experience of being genuinely heard and directly engaged.
+That's a conversation, not a broadcast.

 What Changes When PMM Treats This as Conversation Work